zackproser-workos/aws-lambda-authorizer-fga-cdk/README.md

 - Fine-grained access control for S3 documents using WorkOS FGA
 - Serverless API implementation using AWS API Gateway and Lambda
 - Infrastructure as Code using AWS CDK
-- Secure document storage using S3

 The deployed infrastructure includes:
-- S3 bucket for document storage
+- S3 bucket containing sample documents with different access levels
 - API Gateway with Lambda authorizer
 - WorkOS FGA integration for access control
-- Sample documents with different access levels

 This can serve as a starting point for implementing document management systems requiring fine-grained access control.